ferencberes/ds-tools/version_control/README.md

 # Introduction

-In this folder you can find different notebook versions that both process the seaborn [miles per gallon data set](https://seaborn.pydata.org/examples/scatter_bubbles.html) (MPG).
+In this folder you can find different notebook versions that both processes the seaborn [miles per gallon data set](https://seaborn.pydata.org/examples/scatter_bubbles.html) (MPG).
 You can discover the differences in their contents with version control tools designed for Jupyter notebooks.

 ### Different MPG notebook versions